AbanoubMagdyy/Book-store-app/README.md

 ### What's inside the app?

-1. Explore Book Categories
+1.  **Explore Book Categories**
-Books are categorized into genres like Technology, Science, and Sports.
+ - Books are categorized into genres like Technology, Science, and Sports.
-Each book includes details such as title, author, description, image, price, and ratings.
+ - Each book includes details such as title, author, description, image, price, and ratings.
-2. Discount Support
+2. **Discount Support**
-Highlights books with active discounts and displays the discount percentage.
+ - Highlights books with active discounts and displays the discount percentage.
-3. Comprehensive Book Details
+3. **Comprehensive Book Details**
-Includes the number of pages.
-Real book covers fetched from [Goodreads](https://www.goodreads.com/).
+ - Includes the number of pages.Real book covers fetched from [Goodreads](https://www.goodreads.com/).

-5. Extensibility
+4. **Extensibility**
-Built with a clean, extensible structure using Model Classes.
+ - Built with a clean, extensible structure using Model Classes.
 Easy to add new categories or modify existing data.
-6. Famous Libraries
+5. **Famous Libraries**
-Features renowned libraries in Egypt as book sources.
+ - Features renowned libraries in Egypt as book sources.

 ### Installation